amirmarmul/laravel-alert/README.md

 ## Usage

-Here is an example on how to flash a message.
+Here is an example on how to alert a message.

 ```php
 class MyController